jeremylaratro/jeremylaratro.github.io/CS/thm_pickle_rick.md

 	GET /assets/rickandmorty.jpeg
 	/assets/

-contains photos and js files - perhaps the images contain something interesting.
-I ran stegseek while the nmap and dirb processes were finishing up, however nothing unusual was found in the photos robots.txt: Wubbalubbadubdub - I appended this at the end of the URL as well as a subdirectory of /assets/ but nothing found.
+/assets contains photos and js files - I thought that perhaps the images contain something interesting.
+I ran stegseek while the nmap and dirb processes were finishing up, however nothing unusual was found in the photos

+    robots.txt: Wubbalubbadubdub

+I appended the string from robots.txt at the end of the URL as well as a subdirectory of /assets/ but nothing found.
 This will likely be useful at some point, however.

 As seen above, the initial enumeration of the website did not return anything useful.
-Perhaps I should've done this from the start, but I executed further enumeration with gobuster, and widened the scope to include various file extensions
+I executed further enumeration with gobuster, and widened the scope to include various file extensions.

 ```
  gobuster -u http://10.10.139.155/ -w /usr/share/dirbuster/wordlists/directory-list-2.3-medium.txt -x php,sh,txt,cgi,html -t 15